Assistant community manager jobs in Fargo, ND - 262 jobs

 Site Manager with Great Growth Opportunity

 Looking to start a career with a growing company that makes a difference in people's lives?
 If so, we might have the opportunity for which youve been searching!
 Property Solutions & Services, Inc., (PSS) provides property management and real estate consulting services to owners and non-profit organizations within the Twin Cities.
 For the past 30 years, we have successfully managed affordable housing for lower income individuals and families, and we are looking for new talent to join our growing company.
-This is a senior-level position for those that have 3-5 years of property management experience, specifically with HUD Project-Based Section 8.
-We are looking for an individual to manage a property, who is skilled in working with diverse populations for properties in the metro area.
+This is a senior-level position for those that have 3-5 years of property management experience.
+We are looking for an individual to manage a property, who is skilled in working with diverse populationsfor properties in Twin Cities.

 Responsibilities include, but are not limited to: